 In addition, applications that are submitted in response to Requests for Applications are generally reviewed by NIA.
 Similar review procedures are followed regardless of whether the review is conducted by CSR or NIA.
 NIA currently uses two stage review for Research Program Projects (P01).

 This initial review, whether at CSR or at NIA (see Scientific Review ), is usually conducted by committees of experts ("peers") recruited from universities and research laboratories.
 The review may be conducted by a standing review committee or by a Special Emphasis Panel.
 In both cases, the committee members assess: (1) the quality and originality of the science proposed; (2) the quality of the investigators; (3) the quality of the facilities; (4) the rigor and reproducibility; (5) the treatment of human subjects and animal welfare, if relevant; and (5) proposed recruitment plans for women and minorities (for research involving humans).
 This review results in an overall rating of the scientific quality of the application.
 Please review Peer Review Policies and Practices on NIH OER website .

-The National Advisory Council on Aging will provide a second review of the applications assigned to NIA.
+The National Advisory Council on Aging provides a second review of the applications assigned to NIA.
 The National Advisory Council on Aging is comprised of scientists and public members and advises NIA and NIH on the appropriateness of the initial review and the scientific and public importance of the proposed work.

 The Director of NIA approves payment of applications that have been favorably reviewed and for which sufficient funds are available.
 Primary weight is given to the perceived scientific quality of the application as judged by initial peer review.
 Consideration also is given to the proposed research’s relevance to NIA priorities and to the timeliness of the research.
 For general information about NIA’s extramural programs, contact DEAQuery@EXMUR.NIA.NIH.GOV .